daniel-su1/cognispace/README.md

 ## License

 StudySpotter is released under the MIT License.
-See the [LICENSE](https://github.com/your_username_/StudySpotter/blob/main/LICENSE) file for further details.